Rishab27279/EdgeSeg-AI/README.md

 ## 📊 Performance Metrics

 The following metrics demonstrate the trade-off between processing speed and resource accessibility.
-Our architecture consciously prioritizes lower hardware requirements to enable wider adoption, accepting a longer inference time to achieve a dramatic reduction in memory footprint.
+This architecture consciously prioritizes lower hardware requirements to enable wider adoption, accepting a longer inference time to achieve a dramatic reduction in memory footprint.

 | Metric                 | Modern Research-Backed Approach | EdgeSeg AI  | Improvement                |